CodeZombie/spass.js/README.md

 ###about
-spass.js is a small function written for websites to help their soon-to-be users create a strong and secure password.
-It checks a password for a length larger than 8, but recommends one greater than 12, checks for a mix of uppercase letters, lowercase letters, numbers, and special characters.
-In order to recieve a good strength mark, a password must meet all of these requirements, or make up for lacking requirements with exceptional length (for example, "Th3HoUs3F!rE" would score the same as "TheHouseFireTheHouseFire") Note: It will not check for dictionary words.
+spass.js is a small function written for websites to help their soon-to-be users create a strong and secure password. spass.js checks for a long password length (~12), a mix of uppercase letters, lowercase letters, numbers, and special characters.
+In order to receive a good score, a password must meet all of these requirements, or make up for lacking requirements with exceptionally length (for example, "Th3HoUs3F!rE" would score the same as "TheHouseFireTheHouseFire"). spass.js also checks for certain patterns that are commonly looked for by brute-forcing software.
+For example, numbers on the end won't increase the score as much as if they were in the center of the password.
+Note: spass.js will not check for dictionary words.
 This wouldn't be practical for a javacript file.
 I suggest an ajax->server-side-script to avoid having to send a dictionary file to the user.

 ###usage
 + include spass.js in your html page with `<script type="text/javascript" src="../spass.min.js"></script>`